kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 kubectl get apis --all-namespaces
 ```

-As Api objects are removed after a successful migration, all the listed resources should be considered not migrated.
+As Api objects are removed after a successful migration, all the listed resources are considered not migrated.
 Fetch logs from the job's pod to learn the reason for skipping the migration.

 ```shell script
 kubectl logs api-gateway-api-migrator-job -n kyma-system